kzulhasnain/-cs326-final-group34/docs/final.md

 Screenshot 4: website home page

 In the home page we can see the job posts displaying the Job title, Owner of the post, and Job description.
+We can also see the Add post button used to add new posts.
 ![alt text](https://github.com/kzulhasnain/cs326-final-group34/blob/main/docs/mainpage.png)

 Screenshot 5: add post button